rayterrill/rayterrill.github.io/_posts/2019-1-24-Choosing a Framework to Deploy Lambda and API Gateway Apps.md

 ---
-title:  "Deploying Lambda and API Gateway Apps."
+title:  "Choosing a Framework to Deploy Lambda and API Gateway Apps"
 tags: [aws, apigateway, serverless]
 ---